oVirt/ovirt-site/source/feature/uniformssosupport.html.md

 Now, the user would like to view a report:

-1. The browser accesses the Reports server
+1. The browser accesses the Reports server through webadmin (or directly)
-2. It is already logged in, so no need to authenticate, and the reports server identifies him as the user logged in (e.g, admin@internal, user1@domain1, etc.)
+2. It is already logged in (when accessing through webadmin we are already logged in), so no need to authenticate, and the reports server identifies him as the user logged in (e.g, admin@internal, user1@domain1, etc.)

 ### Current status